Simon Cox Competition

 The competition culminates in showcasing these creative and assistive technology design solutions that facilitate greater independence in the home for people with physical disabilities.
 The judges are looking for innovations that can create positive, practical solutions to overcome barriers in the home.
 They will also evaluate the craftsmanship of the working models and the quality of the presentation in order to establish the most successful entries.

 Technology for Living is getting ready for the 11th Simon Cox Student Design Competition.
-This competition is designed around you, the peers.
+Technology for Living invites students and peers to help shape our competition.

 Do you have a problem, challenge, or barrier preventing full participation in your home or community?
 Is there some problem in your daily life that you have come across and thought: “There should be a technical solution for this!”
 Are there spaces or conditions in your home that are currently not accessible to you, and you believe: “Someone should design a solution for this!”